en

 Which types of sealants can be completely painted?

-Paint-compatible sealants are sealants that can be used to seal building components coated with paint without harmful interactions occurring between the sealant and the paint and adjacent building materials.
-This also applies in the same way to a subsequent painting of the components, where the paint on the sealant must be limited to 1 mm in the edge area of the joint.
-For example, paint-compatible sealant (e.g. OTTOSEAL® S 110 or OTTOSEAL® S 120) can be subsequently applied to the joint surface at up to 1 mm in the frame edge area and the glass retaining strip when sealing the glass rebate on a wooden window.
+Paint-compatible sealants are sealants that can be used to seal components coated with paint without causing any harmful interactions between the sealant and the paint and adjacent building materials.
+This also applies to subsequent painting of the components, whereby the paint must be limited to 1 mm on the sealant at the edge of the joint.
+For example, the paint-compatible sealant (e.g. OTTOSEAL® S 110 or OTTOSEAL® S 120)

 Drying of silicone sealants